FACT-Finder-Web-Components/oxid-eshop-module/README.md

 **Note:** Category export is not available here as clicking button start import on channel but category feed is supposed to be an enrichment for main article feed

 #### Console Commands
-There are two console commands located in the module `bin` directory, available for use.
+There are three console commands located in the module `bin` directory, available for use.
 Simply run them using the installed PHP CLI.

     php [MODULE_LOCATION]/bin/[COMMAND_NAME].php

 * `feed-write.php` - only saves the feed file on local file system
 * `feed-upload.php` - run full integration (just like clicking the `Export Feed` button in admin panel)
+* `feed-worker.php` - run full export using separate worker processes to reduce memory usage and increase performance for big catalogs

 If you are using Oxid Enterprise and its multishop feature, you can specify the shop ID by using the `-s` parameter, e.g.